nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_encounter.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Reference<br>(EpisodeOfCare)</td>
     <td>Episode(s) of care that this encounter should be recorded against</td>
-<td>If this is a continuation of a prior episode or linked to a prior <code class="highlighter-rouge">Encounter</code>, this <code class="highlighter-rouge">Encounter</code> MUST reference the same episode as that one.
-If not a continuation, this should be populated with a new episode.</td>
+<td>This MUST be populated.
+If this is a continuation of a prior episode or linked to a prior <code class="highlighter-rouge">Encounter</code>, this <code class="highlighter-rouge">Encounter</code> MUST reference the same episode as that one.
+If not a continuation or there is no link, this MUST be populated with a new episode.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">incomingReferral</code></td>